-Note: As stated above, the MemSQL Kubernetes operator is currently in beta.
+Note: The MemSQL Kubernetes operator is currently experimental, and in beta.
 It will reach general availability in the coming months.

 Deploying and Installing Kubernetes for MemSQL